 Are you looking for a historic bed and breakfast in Camden, Maine?
 If so check out my Hawthorn Inn review!
 Maine’s motto is “the way that life should be,” and it’s no surprise that once you cross the border, the air seems cleaner, the trees seem taller, the roads seem wider, and the people seem way nicer.

 Luckily my friend Sara was up for joining me.
 And – bonus – she had just gotten a new car, so she volunteered to drive.
 After picking me up around noon in her new wheels, we headed north from Boston with the goal of having a relaxing girls’ weekend away from the city.
 Living in New England, we are both used to tolerating less-than-ideal weather; however, we were still a little dismayed that it was cloudy and rainy for most of our drive.
 It was almost dark by 4:30 p.m. when we pulled into Camden, and a heavy fog covered the small coastal town.

 Much to our delight, our second-floor room featured both a king-sized bed and a large day bed, giving us plenty of space to spread out our tired selves and our stuff.
 Other comforts included two wicker chairs, a bistro table, gas log fireplace, large soaking tub, and a private balcony.

 When I started researching where to eat dinner Friday night, one restaurant in particular, a Thai place called Long Grain, stood out for the rave reviews it’s received (even from the New York Times).
 Needless to say, I was skeptical, since seafood is more standard fare in those parts.
 But we decided to check it out and were very glad we did.
 The cozy interior seats only about 30 – a reservation is a must, even off-season – but the friendly staff never rushed us as we sampled a few of the craft beers, and shared fresh spring rolls and homemade noodle dishes.

-- Following our hike, we had a hearty lunch at the Camden Deli on their second-story deck, which overlooks the Harbor.
+On Saturday, following our hike, we had a hearty lunch at the Camden Deli on their second-story deck, which overlooks the Harbor.
 Unfortunately we didn’t have time to check out the Camden Farmers’ Market, which runs from early May through late November on Saturdays and mid-June into September on Wednesdays.